 - filter:replies– you can use this operator to find tweets that are replies.
 You can perhaps find a discussion about the preferred topic and join and share your opinions and knowledge.

 - filter:images– this option will find tweets with images.
-You can find images on your preferred niche so you could engage with those kind of tweets.
+You can find images on your preferred niche so you could engage with those kinds of tweets.

 - filter:videos– very similar to the option before and it allows you to find videos that contain the preferred keyword.